 As such, most people tend to imagine tabletop RPGs in a fantasy setting, since that's where D&D exists.
-However, there is a slew of tabletop RPGs out there set in a science fiction world.
-If you’re more into Star Wars and Star Trek than Lord of the Rings or Game of Thrones, these Sci-Fi tabletop RPGs are perfect for you.
+However, there are a slew of tabletop RPGs out there set in science fiction worlds.

 2. Stars Without Number

 Stars Without Number has quite a few benefits over other games.

 First of all, it's cheap, with a Revised Edition PDF selling for only $19.99.
 Additionally, it's a true sandbox game, making it nearly limitless in terms of value.

 It's also built to make being the game master as easy as possible, so the group can spend more time having fun and less time preparing.

 Like all good tabletop RPGs, this one is packed with depth, so there's plenty for players and GMs to sink their teeth into.

 Like D&D, this is an old-school RPG.
 It was first published in 1977, and it hasn't shown any signs of slowing down since.
 It has all the things you'd expect from a sci-fi world such as space battles, trading, exploration, and so much more.